rleonardo93/solid-principles/README.md

-# solid-principles
-Solid Principles using Java
+# Solid Principles

+## Single-Responsibility Principle
+"A class should have only one reason to change." - Robert C. Martin